udacity/CarND-Capstone/README.md

   * Published brake values are in units of torque `(N*m)`.
 The values for brake are computed by using the desired acceleration, the weight of the vehicle, and the wheel radius.
 * /vehicle/steering_cmd
   * TODO find out which values are published here.
-* /vehicle/trottle_cmd
+* /vehicle/throttle_cmd
-  * Published trottle values are in the range 0 to 1.
+  * Published throttle values are in the range 0 to 1.

 # Implementation Details